Kernersville, North Carolina: History

 There was brief flirtation with relocating the Minnesota Twins to Kernersville in 1998.

-In 2001, NASCAR driver Kevin Harvick opened his shop in Kernersville.
-Kevin and his wife, Delana, were residents of Kernersville until 2007.
-Delana and her father, former Nationwide Series driver John Linville, are natives of Kernersville.

 In late 2005, President George W. Bush visited Kernersville's Deere-Hitachi plant to give a speech about the American economy.
 In the summer of 2008, former president Bill Clinton spoke at R. B. Glenn High school.
 He was campaigning for his wife, Hillary Clinton, in the Democratic primary.
 Donald Trump Jr. hosted a campaign rally for his father and then-president, Donald Trump, at Salem One Inc. on October 19, 2020.

-Former basketball player Turner Battle is from Kernersville.